Central Michigan vs. Florida International NCAA Football Odds, Plays and Insights | September 25, 2021

 Florida International Stats and Trends

-- The Panthers have been underdogs by 11.5 points or more one time this season and have not covered the spread once.
+- The Panthers have been underdogs by 10 points or more one time this year and have not covered the spread once.

 - The Panthers average 28.7 points per game, comparable to the 27.7 the Chippewas allow.

-- In games that Florida International totals over 353.7 yards, the team is 0-1 against the spread and 1-1 overall.
+- When Florida International piles up more than 353.7 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Panthers have turned the ball over three more times (5 total) than the Chippewas have forced a turnover (2) this season.
+- This season the Panthers have turned the ball over five times, three more than the Chippewas' takeaways (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.